mobile site logo

 This is too small for the demands of today’s modern home, but plenty of older homes with 60-amp service can still be found around Kansas City.

-If you happen to find one, it’s important to know that many insurance companies will require an upgrade to at least 100-amps before they will insure the home.
+If you’re looking at a home 60-amp electrical service, it’s important to know that many times insurance companies require an upgrade to at least 100-amps before they will insure the home.

 100-Amp Electrical Service

-This is the minimum service size for today’s homes.
+This is generally considered the minimum electrical service size for today’s homes.

 It can supply enough power for lights, outlets, range, and dryer in a small home but not enough to include electric heat.